dt-apac-services/training-log-monitoring/3-log-ingestion.md

 Log Ingestion is the process through with Log data is brought into Dynatrace.

 As discussed in [2.
-Dynatrace Log Monitoring](2-dynatrace-log-monitoring.md), Dynatrace accepts logs from/through 4 different sources:
+Dynatrace log monitoring](2-dynatrace-log-monitoring.md), Dynatrace accepts logs from/through 4 different sources:
 1. OneAgent
 2. Cloud Providers
 	- AWS